Distributionally Robust Deep Learning using Hardness Weighted Sampling: Proof of Theorem : convergence of SGD with Hardness Weighted Sampling for Over-parameterized Deep Neural Networks with ReLU

 where we have used Cauchy-Schwarz inequality for the last inequality. \item Using \eqref{eq:tr_ineq} and the convexity of the function $x \mapsto x^2$

 And using \eqref{eq:expectation} for $\left(a_i\right)_{i=1}^n=\left(\norm{\nabla_{\vtheta}(\cL_i \circ h_i)(\vtheta)}_{2,\infty}^2\right)_{i=1}^n$,

 \end{itemize}

-\paragraph{\textbf{Important Remark}:} It is worth noting the apparition of $\alpha$ \eqref{eq:alpha} in \eqref{eq:bad_ineq}.
+\paragraph{\textbf{Important Remark}:} It is worth noting in \eqref{eq:bad_ineq} the apparition of $\alpha$ defined in \eqref{eq:alpha}.
 If we were using a uniform sampling as for ERM (i.e. for DRO in the limit $\de \rightarrow 0$), we would have $\alpha = \frac{1}{n}$.
-So although our inequality \eqref{eq:bad_ineq} may seem brutal, it is consistent with equation (13.2) in \citep{allen-zhu19a} and the corresponding inequality in the case of ERM.
+So although our inequality \eqref{eq:bad_ineq} may seem crude, it is consistent with equation (13.2) in \citep{allen-zhu19a} and the corresponding inequality in the case of ERM.

 The rest of the proof of convergence will consist in proving that $\eta \norm{\nabla_{\vtheta} (R \circ \vL \circ h)(\vtheta)}_{2,2}^2$ dominates the two last terms in \eqref{eq:cv_sgd_exact_1}.
 As a result, we can already state that either the robustness parameter $\de$, or the learning rate $\eta$ will have to be small enough to control $\alpha$.